jessemarple/jessemarple.github.io/index.md

 __A__: Well, quite a bit of my work has been with and for other people and companies.
 I tend to either work on public facing websites, or internal facing applications.
 Neither lend themselves well to open-sourcing for a variety of reasons including copyright, security and generally not wanting to tick off people that paid me to write code for them.

-I also use BitBucket for most of my git needs due in no small part to the deep integration with JIRA, Confluence and HipChat.

 __Q__: Which projects do you contribute to?

 __A__: I'm contributing code to GridType, AnyoneCanSwiss and a few others at the moment.
 In the past, I've contributed to WordPress, jQuery and Backbone.